Deep neural networks for solving large linear systems arising from high-dimensional problems: Error analysis

+where the infimum is taken over all $\pi$ such that \eqref{33} holds for all $\Bx\in\mathbb{R}^d$.
 The infimum of the empty set is considered as $+\infty$.
 The set of all functions with finite Barron norm is denoted by $\mathcal{B}$.
-Note that $\mathcal{B}$ equipped with the Barron norm is shown to be a Banach space that is named as Barron space \cite{E2020}.
+Note that $\mathcal{B}$ equipped with the Barron norm is shown to be a Banach space that is named as Barron space \cite{E2022}.
+Some examples of Barron functions are given in \cite{Barron1993}, including Gaussian density, positive definite functions, smooth functions with high-order derivatives, etc. (see \cite{E2022} for a mathematical connection between the Barron definitions in \cite{Barron1993} and in this paper).
+The following result characterizes the approximation error of NNs in $\mathcal{F}_{2,M,\text{ReLU}}$ for functions in $\mathcal{B}$. \begin{lemma}[Theorem 12, \cite{E2020_2}] For any $f\in\mathcal{B}$ and any $M\in\mathbb{N}^+$, there exists a two-layer ReLU FNN $\phi$ in $\mathcal{F}_{2,M,\text{ReLU}}$ such that